-15. ACCOUNTS TO BE FURNISHED
+13. ACCOUNTS TO BE FURNISHED

-- 15.1 The municipality will furnish each person liable for the payment of rates with a written account, which will specify:- - (i) the amount due for rates payable; - (ii) the date on or before which the amount is payable; - (iii) how the amount was calculated; - (iv) the market value of the property; and - (v) rebates, exemptions, reductions or phasing-in, if applicable. - 15.2 A person liable for payment of rates remains liable for such payment, whether or not such person has received a written account from the municipality.
-If the person concerned has not received a written account, he/she must make the necessary enquiries with the municipality. - 15.3 In the case of joint ownership the municipality shall consistently, in order to minimise costs and unnecessary administration, recover rates from one of the joint owners only provided that it takes place with the consent of the owners concerned.
+- 13.1 The municipality will furnish each person liable for the payment of rates with a written account, which will specify:- - (i) the amount due for rates payable; - (ii) the date on or before which the amount is payable; - (iii) how the amount was calculated; - (iv) the market value of the property; and - (v) rebates, exemptions, reductions or phasing-in, if applicable. - 13.2 A person liable for payment of rates remains liable for such payment, whether or not such person has received a written account from the municipality.
+If the person concerned has not received a written account, he/she must make the necessary enquiries with the municipality. - 13.3 In the case of joint ownership, the municipality shall consistently, in order to minimise costs and unnecessary administration, recover rates from one of the joint owners provided the owners grant consent.

-16. PHASING IN OF RATES
+14. PHASING IN OF RATES

-- 16.1 The rates to be levied on newly rateable property shall be phased in as explicitly provided for in section 21 of the Act. - 16.2 The phasing-in discount on the properties referred to in section 21 shall be as follows:-

-• First year : 75% of the relevant rate;
+- 14.1 The rates to be levied on newly rateable property shall be phased in as explicitly provided for in section 21 of the Act. - 14.2 The phasing-in discount on the properties referred to in section 21 shall be as follows:- - 14.2.1 First year : 75% of the relevant rate; - 14.2.2 Second year: 50% of the relevant rate; and - 14.2.3 Third year : 25% of the relevant rate. - 14.3 No rates shall be levied on newly rateable properties that are owned and used by organisations conducting activities that are beneficial to the public and that are registered in terms of the Income Tax Act for those activities, during the first year - 14.4 The phasing-in discount on these properties shall be as indicated below:-

-Second year : 50% of the relevant rate; and

-Third year : 25% of the relevant rate.
+14.4.1 First year : 100% of the relevant rate; 14.4.2 Second year: 75% of the relevant rate; 14.4.3 Third year : 50% of the relevant rate; and 14.4.4 Fourth year : 25% of the relevant rate.

-17. SPECIAL RATING AREAS
+15. SPECIAL RATING AREAS